MSc in Economics and Business Administration - Finance and Investments

 In short, you will be able to competently analyse and solve real-life problems pertaining to finance and investments and also able to clearly communicate the results of your analysis.

-We expect most graduates from Finance and Investments to find employment in banks, pension funds, mutual funds, insurance companies, and other companies and institutions operating in financial markets.
+We expect most graduates from FIN to find employment in banks, pension funds, mutual funds, insurance companies, and other companies and institutions operating in financial markets.

 The graduates are particularly qualified for positions demanding both excellent analytical skills and a solid understanding of the securities and players in financial markets.
 This is the case for many jobs in financial market analysis, capital management, risk management, investment banking, and financial asset trading.